metakirby5/codi.vim/README.md

   buffer is closed.
 - `g:codi#raw` is whether or not to display interpreter results without alignment formatting (useful for debugging).
+- `g:codi#sync` is whether or not to force synchronous execution.
+No reason to touch this unless you want to compare async to sync.

 ## Thanks to